Sebastianhju/Runeterra-5e/Items/Very Rares.md

 - 4000 Gold
 - Dagger

-**Ichatian Bite**: When you cast a leveled spell, _Nashor's Tooth_ deals 1d6 additional necrotic damage and you gain an additional attack when you take your next attack action.

-**Spellblade**: You can use your spellcasting modifier for attack and damage rolls.
+**Charges**: This item has four charges and regains all charges when you finish a long rest.

+**Ichatian Bite**: When you hit an attack with _Nashor's Tooth_ you can spend two charges to deal 4d6 poison damage.

+**Void Corruption**: Once a turn when you hit an attack with _Nashor's Tooth_ you can eighter apply one stack of carve, or double the amount of carve the creatures has.

-_You gian +2 to attack and damage rolls using this magical weapon_
+_You gain +2 to attack and damage rolls using this magical weapon_

 ---